bbauska/CAD101en/README.md

 window.open to return reference to a new window object for the web browser.

-window.dump(\"message\") to write a string into the console for the web browser.
+window.dump(&quot;message&quot;) to write a string into the console for the web browser.

 This is not an exhaustive list -- many more functions exist that enable